 Future work

 Whilst the current research shed light on relevant drivers of CRB , further examination of the proposed variables should be tested to increase the accuracy of the predictions and better understand the biological processes behind the correlation.
 For instance, we acknowledge that the proxy used for memory is a limiting factor.
 Assessing the same correlation with other measures of memory (e.g., hippocampus size) may provide more accurate results.
 Furthermore, testing these models with empirical data from a random sample of species may also help to validate the models proposed.
 Significant work has been done on corvids (EG MENTION STUDIES), but other species remain underrepresented in the study of memory.
 Finally, testing the idea that species exhibiting communal roosting behavior are more efficient at finding food sources would provide valuable information to expand the current research.
-This can be feasibly done with movement data using ballistic lengthscales as a proxy for foraging efficiency, or experimental designs placing feeding stations in the landscape coupled with movement data.
+This can be feasibly done with movement data using ballistic length scales as a proxy for foraging efficiency, or experimental designs placing feeding stations in the landscape coupled with movement data.

 Bibliography